 Unlike in Mule 3, Mule 4 payload itself allows piggybacking attachments to optimize the flow.
 In Mule 4 event, creation happens whenever changes are made to mule events.
 This avoids data discrepancies across all the threads running or other events relying on this event.

 In Mule 3 message is embedded within the mule message objects (contains: variable, attachment and exception payloads) and metadata holds info about the message.
 As a part of message passing, messages are to be transformed explicitly into java objects, whereas in Mule 4 it happens by default.

 DataWeave 2.0 For Better Data Handling

 In Mule 3 releases, developers are to use Mule Expression Language (MEL) as well as DataWeave for developing mule messages.
 But this approach had some data inconsistencies and scattered approaches.
 To derive steadiness and streamline data activities in DataWeave 2.0 was launched.
 DataWeave 2.0 pushes Mule 4 messages right into a connector, rather using MEL.
 To have greater data transparency, Mule 4 stores the event structures and responses (data and context).

 In contrast to Mule 3, Mule 4 DataWeave avoids the stress of converting data objects to Java objects by the usage of expressions.
 The DataWeave avoids caching of data in memory while providing access to data to memory or any data repositories.
 This way data is streamed fast, transparently and avoids unnecessary memory lags.

-Keen to know more technical details about how Mule 4 variants foster the development process over Mule 3 releases? or, want to know about migration challenges?
+Keen to know more technical details about how Mule 4 variants foster the development process over Mule 3 releases? or, want to know about a step by step process for Mule 3 to Mule 4 migration ?
 Then get a free consultation from our Mulesoft experts…